plyght/dwim/README.txt

 dwim

-Do What I Mean.
+hey computer: Do What I Mean!

-hey computer: do what i mean!

 Shell-agnostic overlay for native commands and natural-language intents on one line.
 Commands run as commands.
 Requests become editable proposals before execution.